What Is Collagen Good For? A Complete Guide

 - Reducing skin roughness and cellulite

 Collagen is naturally found in bone broth, but is heavily marketed and sold in many different forms including liquid, capsule and powder supplements.
+You may see it with terms such as hydrolyzed collagen or collagen hydrolysate.
 You can also find it in the form of skin firming creams and serums.

 In order to understand just why it’s become the darling of the cosmetic industry and more recently, the gut-healing communities, we’ve got to take a couple steps backwards and break it all down.